HSBC fears U.S. money laundering fines to top $1.5 bln

 A U.S. Senate report in July criticised HSBC for letting clients shift potentially illicit funds from countries such as Mexico, Iran, the Cayman Islands, Saudi Arabia and Syria.
 HSBC had warned earlier in the year it could face criminal or civil charges as part of the investigation.

-The London-based bank has said the issue was "shameful and embarrassing" after a report by Congress' Permanent Subcommittee on Investigations criticised a "pervasively polluted" culture and said HSBC's Mexican operations had moved $7 billion into its U.S. operations between 2007 and 2008.
-Volume that large suggested it included illegal narcotics proceeds, the report said.
+The London-based bank has said the issue was "shameful and embarrassing" after the report criticised a "pervasively polluted" culture and said HSBC's Mexican operations had moved $7 billion into its U.S. operations between 2007 and 2008.

 "The report undoubtedly caused considerable reputational damage to HSBC.
 The extent to which that has resulted in loss of business is hard to measure, but it has undoubtedly damaged our brand," Gulliver said.